codeBelt/StructureJS/README.md

 }
 ```

-`DOMElement` provides several helper methods and adds the following lifecycle to your class:
+`DOMElement` provides helper methods and adds the following lifecycle to your class:
 * `create()`
 * `enable()`
 * `layout()`